 The Southwest Ohio Regional Transit Authority voted in September 2019 to draft a ballot measure that would increase the county sales tax in order to replace Cincinnati Metro's current funding model, which relies primarily on the city's earnings tax.
 Metro's current funding model has been in place since the early 1970s, and multiple attempts to transfer the funding burden from the city to the county have failed at the ballot in the decades since.

-Here's a rundown of what voters should know about Issue 7 going into the voting booth this week:
+Here's a rundown of what voters should know about Issue 7 going into the voting booth later this month:

 1. How would Issue 7 impact county taxpayers?